amoufaq/Clima/README.md

 ## Visual Demo:

-a visual demonstration of my project (please wait to the GIF to appear)
+A visual demonstration of my project (please wait for the GIF to load).
 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/clima-demo.gif)

 ## What I learned